benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

 Not on my own, that's for sure.
 Only by building up our capacity in these areas.
-As an example, [Dr. Charles Martin](https://twitter.com/cpmpercussion) is just about to start as a new Lecturer in RSCS, and he's a computer musician (apps and ML for group musical improvisation).
+As an example, [Dr. Charles Martin](https://twitter.com/cpmpercussion) is just about to start as a Lecturer in RSCS, and he's a computer musician (apps and ML for group musical improvisation).
 The campus also has many other interdisciplinary artists who have been hiding their lights under bushels---I want to give them a banner to rally to.